Aembit/terraform-provider-aembit/docs/data-sources/credential_providers.md

 Required:

-- `lifetime` (Number) Lifetime mulitplier of the OAuth Authorization Code credentials requested by the Credential Provider.
+- `lifetime` (Number) Lifetime multiplier of the OAuth Authorization Code credentials requested by the Credential Provider.
 - `lifetime_type` (String) Lifetime multiplier type(days, months, years) of the OAuth Authorization Code credentials requested by the Credential Provider.

 Read-Only: